SuryaPrakashP/Final-Year-project-/README.md

 3. Customers can make monthly loan payments through the application.
 4. Both customers and admins have dashboards for efficient management.

-## Contributing

-Contributions are welcome!
-Please open pull requests or issues.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Simplify loan management with our application.
-Register, request, and pay loans effortlessly.
-Admins, track requests and manage approvals seamlessly.